bbatsov/metaredux/_posts/2019-12-08-recording-screencasts-with-emacs.md

 * a tool to optimize the final gif (`gifsicle` by default).
 Alternative you can just set `gif-screencast-want-optimized` to `nil`.

+All of those are configurable via `defcustom`s.
+You can check them out by doing `M-x customize-group gif-screencast`.

 I guess it's clear at this point it's a good idea to install ImageMagick to have `gif-screencast` work well.
 If you're using Linux you don't do much besides getting the external tools installed, but macOS users will need a bit of extra setup.
 Put something like this in your Emacs config: